Providing renewable power to help Australia meet its global climate change commitments.

 Operational for the last five decades, Snowy Hydro is helping Australia meet its global commitments on climate change and will generate more power and lower electricity prices.

 The Snowy Mountains Hydro scheme has been operational in New South Wales for the last five decades.
-The construction of the scheme between 1949 and 1974 is considered one of the world’s largest engineering achievements and opened up the area with improvements to roads and the construction of several dams and tunnels.
+The construction of the scheme is considered one of the world’s largest engineering achievements and opened up the area with improvements to roads and consists of nine power stations, 16 major dams, 80 kilometres of aqueducts and 145 kilometres of interconnected tunnels.

 The project forms part of a national agenda to not only create sources of renewable power generation but also to contribute towards a national approach for the delivery of new transmission projects to provide a sustainable, reliable and affordable network across Australia.